randym32/Anki.Vector.Documentation/documents/historical-bots/Bingo.md

 ![](belker-bingo-1.jpg#zoom)

-All of the following pictures are from [Hans Belker's site](https://www.haraldbelker.com/wp-content/uploads/2020/04/)
+All of the following pictures are from [Harald Belker's site](https://www.haraldbelker.com/wp-content/uploads/2020/04/)

 ![](01_Bingo-1536x1024.jpg#zoom)